Why West Chester University?

 Registration for students:

 2. On this page, select Undergrad in the first pulldown and the appropriate semester from the second pulldown.
-If you are registering in the fall at UD (usually in November), you will enter the spring semester at WCU.
-If you are registering in the spring at UD (usually in March), you will register for the summer semester at WCU.
+If you are registering in the fall at UD (usually in November), you will enter the Spring semester at WCU.
+If you are registering in the spring at UD (usually in March), you will register for the Summer I semester at WCU.
 Once these two boxes are filled out, click <Continue>.

 3. On this page, choose <Dual Enrollment Program> and input Upper Dublin High School (391415) and then type your anticipated graduation information.
 Ignore the other options on this page and press <Continue>.